ED-theFrontEndGuy/Community/README.md

 Run the WebApp

 ### Frontend
+Under community-react

 UI is in React & next.js

-Inside CFE -> community-react

 ~~~sh
 npm install